Elina-Zhu/Stock-Trading-Website/README.md

 ## Acknowledgment

-This is a course project of Harvard's CS50x: Introduction to Computer Science.
+This project is a part of the coursework for Harvard's CS50x: Introduction to Computer Science.
 For detailed project description, please look at: https://cs50.harvard.edu/x/2023/psets/9/finance/